Request location permissions

 • Your app is running a foreground service.
 When a foreground service is running, the system raises user awareness by showing a persistent notification.
 Your app retains access when it's placed in the background, such as when the user presses the Home button on their device or turns their device's display off.

-Additionally, it's recommended that you declare a foreground service type of location, as shown in the following code snippet.
+Additionally, you should declare a foreground service type of location, as shown in the following code snippet.
 On Android 10 (API level 29) and higher, you must declare this foreground service type.

 <!-- Recommended for Android 9 (API level 28) and lower. -->